 II Legal and regulatory framework

-The status of betting on sports, and whether it is a game of skill, has not been addressed by the High Courts of the states or the Supreme Court.
+The status of betting on sports, and whether it is a game of skill, has not been addressed by the High Courts of the States or the Supreme Court.
 However, the Supreme Court has directed the Law Commission of India to consider whether betting on sports can be regulated in India.

 Games of skill